Legal Studies (M.A.)

 -

-If your overall GPA or your last-60-hours GPA falls between 2.5 and 3.0, please submit the following items in order to be considered for conditional admission*:
+If your overall GPA or your last-60-hours GPA falls between 2.5 and 3.0, you must also submit the following items in order to be considered for conditional admission*:

 - personal statement explaining any special circumstances which would otherwise qualify you for admission to the program